Razzmatazzz/RemnantSaveManager/README.md

 For an explanation of the interface, check out the wiki: https://github.com/Razzmatazzz/RemnantSaveManager/wiki

-Requires .NET Framework 4.7.2 to run.
+Requires .NET Framework 4.7.2 Runtime.
 Download here: https://dotnet.microsoft.com/download/dotnet-framework/net472

 Credit to hzla for the original online world analyzer: